usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 }
 ```

 Simply returns the world coordinates of the vertex as clip space coordinates.
-Because the corners of the screen in clip space are at (+/- 1, +/-1), we just need to pass in those world coordinates to the vertex shader to cover the whole screen.
-A rectangle of size (2, 2) centered on the xy plane satisfies this requirement.
+Because the corners of the screen in clip space are at (+/- 1, +/-1), we just need to pass those world coordinates to the vertex shader to cover the whole screen.
+A rectangle of size (2, 2) centered on the x-y plane satisfies this requirement.
 Here's the relevant THREE code:

 ```js
 var vertexShader = `